RasaHQ/financial-demo/data/nlu/nlu.md

 - how do I use this
 - how can you help me
 - What are the things that you can do?
+- What else can you help me with?

 ## intent:human_handoff
 - I want a human